moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ```

+Further details about these settings can be found in the [Cloud Platform documentation](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/cloud-platform-cli.html#github-actions-secrets).

 ### Reference

-You can see a [full example of a namespace directory]((https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/data-platform-app-ap-rshiny-notesbook-dev)) used to host an Analytical Platform application here, with all the above amends made.
+You can see a [full example of a namespace directory](https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/data-platform-app-ap-rshiny-notesbook-dev) used to host an Analytical Platform application here, with all the above amends made.
 There are also many other `data-platform-app-` namespaces within the cloud platform environments repo, although as these are managed by the app owners, there may be some custom changes.

 ## Register the Application in Control Panel